Assessment Appeals and Correction of Errors & Omissions

-The general Appeals Policy and appeal forms may be downloaded from this website - see below.
+The general Policy Governing Assessment Appeals and Correction of Errors and Omissions Relating to Assessment and appeal forms may be downloaded from this website - see below.
 Appeal forms are also available from the CIT Registrar’s Office (1st floor, Administration Centre).

 Appeals should be lodged with the Registrar’s Office (1st floor, Administration Centre) within 5 working days of the day on which the examination results are issued.